Rule could limit college response to off-campus sex assaults | WTOP

 Tens of thousands of comments have been credited to campaigns meant to inundate the agency with criticism.
 In western Pennsylvania, for example, a local chapter of the National Organization for Women recently hosted an event on how to submit comments, one of many similar gatherings across the country.

+Opponents are fighting against several of the plan’s key provisions, including changes that would narrow the definition of sexual harassment and allow students accused of sexual misconduct to question their accusers through a representative.

-Few points have drawn as much anger as the move to reduce schools’ obligations off campus.
-In public comments, students said it would leave little recourse for those assaulted at parties, bars or other off-campus sites.
-Advocacy groups worry that fewer victims would report assaults.
+Few points, however, have drawn as much anger as the move to reduce schools’ obligations off campus.
+In public comments, students said it would leave little recourse for those assaulted at parties, bars or other sites.
+Advocacy groups worry that fewer victims would report assaults, and that more would drop out of school.

 “We think it’s very dangerous,” said Terri Poore, policy director at the National Alliance to End Sexual Violence, an advocacy group in Washington, D.C.
 “There are several other very, very, disturbing issues, but this is absolutely among the worst aspects of the proposed rule.”

-Laurie Nichols, president of the University of Wyoming, told the Education Department that curbing schools’ powers would simply push sexual violence off campus, to areas where offenders know they’re beyond the school’s reach.
+Laurie Nichols, president of the University of Wyoming, told the Education Department that curbing schools’ powers would simply push sexual violence to areas where offenders know they’re beyond the school’s reach.

+In her comment, Nichols added that refusing to take action off campus “communicates indifference on the part of the institution and ignores the impact of these experiences on a student’s ability to succeed in the classroom.”

+Still, few colleges are asking the department to keep things just as they are.
+Instead, many want the flexibility to decide which cases to handle, even though they say they have no plans to scale back investigations.

+Officials based their analysis on the assumption that about 40 percent of sexual assaults involving students take place off-campus, a statistic that comes from an insurance company’s study of 305 sexual assault claims filed between 2011 and 2013.
+Some other surveys have put the figure above 60 percent.

+Colleges say it’s difficult to track exactly how many offenses take place off-campus.
+Many assaults are never reported.
+Sometimes the information is channeled through friends or professors who don’t know where it happened.

-At the University of Florida, there was a roughly an even split between sexual assault cases on and off campus, according to the data obtained by the AP.
+At the University of Florida it was roughly an even split between off-campus and on-campus sexual assault complaints, according to the data obtained by the AP.
 Ohio State University had more cases on campus.
-The University of Maryland University College, which doesn’t have residence halls and offers the majority of its classes online, says no sexual assaults have been reported in the last five years.
+The University of Maryland University College, which does not have residence halls and offers the majority of its classes online, says no sexual assaults have been reported in the past five years.

-The Education Department is now reviewing public comments before it issues a final rule.
+At the University of Central Florida, officials say they’re awaiting the department’s final rule but have not stopped investigating off-campus sexual misconduct complaints involving students or employees.

+“It is the university’s mission to provide a safe environment for all students and employees.
+Accordingly, we have no plans to change this practice, but we’ll reassess if mandated to do so when the new regulations are issued by the federal government,” Nancy Myers, director of the school’s Office of Institutional Equity, said in a statement.

-Anderson, the University of Texas official, said that although cases arising off campus can be complicated, the university will continue to investigate them unless it’s explicitly forbidden.
+Anderson, the University of Texas official, said the school has no plans to narrow the scope of its work even if the final rule allows it.
+Although cases that arise off campus can be complicated, she said, the university will continue to investigate them unless it’s explicitly forbidden.

 “The complex cases are the ones that need our attention,” Anderson said.
 “We have a duty to address those and respond to it appropriately.”